ahervy/www/src/content/portfolio/user-guide.md

 img: /assets/user-guide.webp
 img_alt: User guide for a navigation revamp in HTML format
 description: |
   This case study is about the creation of a user-friendly guide that helps the transition during a navigation revamp on a platform.
-This case study is based on a product I documented.
 meta_description: Technical writing case study about the creation of a user-friendly guide that helps the transition during a navigation revamp on a platform.
 summary: |
   Created a user guide to help users transition smoothly to a revamped platform navigation, reducing support needs.